 Docker App facilitates packaging, installing, and managing the containers and configuration of an application as a shareable unit.
-Docker Apps extend the functionality of Docker Compose to streamline DevOps practices and can be stored in Docker Hub and Docker Trusted Registry.
+Docker Apps extend the functionality of Docker Compose to streamline DevOps practices and can be stored in Docker Hub or your own private registry.

 No need to figure out how to write your own Dockerfile or determine the “right” images to build upon.
 Docker Assemble provides a language and framework-aware tool for building an optimized Docker container directly from your code.

 Developers can get up and running in minutes instead of days by leveraging customizable application templates that follow organization standards.
 Free developers from debugging configurations and dependencies to allow them to focus on code.

 Docker Context makes it easy to switch between multiple Docker and Kubernetes environments.
 Go from your workstation environment to test, staging, and production with a simple command instead of remembering complicated connection strings.

 Easily build Docker images with Docker Desktop and store them in Docker Hub.
 A single UI view in Docker Desktop to view images stored in multiple Docker Hub repositories.
 Configure a complete CI/CD container workflow with automated builds and actions triggered after each successful push to the Docker Hub registry.

 Developer productivity tools and a local Kubernetes environment